 I welcome posts to my profile thanking me for the add or talking about a conference where you just saw me speak or about a book I’ve represented or whatever, but leave it at that.
-Don’t post things to my wall about your book.
+Don’t post things to my wall about your book or creative writing blog.

 Don’t use an agent or editor’s page as a billboard for your stuff.
 Not only is it annoying, but I guarantee that any such posts often get deleted, which takes time, which will only make it even more annoying.
 And forget about trying to pal up to an agent or editor by sending those quizzes or game invitations — we may be “friends” on Facebook but we’re not that kind of friends, and my real life friends know better than to waste their time (and mine) with that nonsense.

 Don’t Invite Publishing People to Facebook Events for Your Book

 There are a few blunders in the invitation arena, too.
 Don’t invite me to Events unless I actually know you.
 No book signings if I’m not a real friend of yours, no virtual launch parties, no poetry slams or what have you.

 No group invitations, either.
 There was this one writing group that I was invited to a few months ago.
 My name was added to this group without my knowledge or permission.
 Members of the group started posting their writing samples.
 I’m guessing a lot of agents and editors were added to this group because the leader thought it would be a great and creative way to get some work noticed.
 Since I don’t join groups, I had no idea that my mail settings for Facebook sent me an email every time someone posted.

 The day some random person added me to this writing group, I got over 200 emails from people posting.
 All for a group I didn’t want to be in.
 I was traveling that day, and couldn’t leave the group from the Facebook app while I was flying, so I had all this spam in my inbox.
 It made a bad impression